amyspark-ng/clickery-hexagon/LOG.md

 - Add achievement for making the hexagon black and the bg white (bad apple)
 - Achievements be toasts, if you click on them you can open the medals window (if unlocked)
 - Could also add the welcome back to toasts
+- Do the funny thing with music title in clicker.wav like deltarune did

 # TO-DO
 - > Arte: